Archiv8/remark-preset-lint-markdown-style-guide/README.md

   The license for upstream software, including the Arch Linux packaging tools used in the creation of this package, remains as designated by its creator and contributors.

-  (c) Documentation, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-preset-lint-markdown-style-guide/people)
+  (c) Documentation and Code, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-preset-lint-markdown-style-guide/people)

   ---